On the existence of paradoxical motions of generically rigid graphs on the sphere: Bonds and NAP-colorings

 \section{Bonds and NAP-colorings}

 In this section we characterize combinatorially the property for a graph of admitting a flexible assignment of spherical distances for the edges.
 We do so by proving that flexibility is equivalent to the existence of particular colorings.
-This equivalence is shown by considering how configuration curves of mobile graphs intersect the boundary of the moduli space of stable curves with marked points.
+This equivalence is shown by considering how configuration curves of mobile graphs intersect the boundary of~$\M_{0,m}$.

 \begin{definition} Consider a stable curve~$X$ of genus zero with $2n$ marked points $P_1, \dotsc, P_n$, $Q_1, \dotsc, Q_n$ that has at least two irreducible components, namely $X$ belongs to the boundary $\M_{0,2n} \setminus \mscr{M}_{0,2n}$.
 Pick a singular point~$z$ of~$X$.
 Then $X \setminus \{z\}$ has exactly two connected components~$X_1$ and~$X_2$.
-We define the \emph{cut of $P_1, \dotsc, P_n$, $Q_1, \dotsc, Q_n$ determined by~$(X,z)$} to be the partition $(I,J)$ of the marked points $\{P_1, \dotsc, P_n, Q_1, \dotsc, Q_n\}$ given by
+We define the \emph{cut of $P_1, \dotsc, P_n$, $Q_1, \dotsc, Q_n$ determined by~$(X,z)$} to be the partition $(I,J)$ of the marked points $\{P_1, \dotsc, P_n$, $Q_1, \dotsc, Q_n\}$ given by

 \end{definition}

 \begin{remark} Notice that if $(X,z)$ induces a cut~$(I,J)$, then $X \in D_{I,J}$.
 Moreover, if in a cut~$(I, J)$ we swap~$P_k$ with~$Q_k$ for all~$k$, obtaining another cut~$(\bar{I}, \bar{J})$, then the divisor~$D_{\bar{I}, \bar{J}}$ is the complex conjugate of~$D_{I,J}$. \end{remark}